-With the completion of the 6CPA negotiations (remember them?)and the agreement being a known quantity, there’s now the opportunity and time for pharmacists to finally start to feel more confident about the future and move out of the holding pattern that so many understandably have been in.
+There’s always the opportunity and time for pharmacists to choose to feel more confident about the future and move out of the holding pattern that so many understandably have been in.
 The prospect of a new decade is a particularly good time, don’t you think?

 The Issue At Stake

 Community pharmacy is still in a bit of a precarious position though.
-While there have been some good wins this decade with the introduction of paid professional services, the gaining popularity of DAAs, services like text reminders for scripts and, in Australia, the AHI fee to offset further price disclosures and indexed to CPI, there is the ever present and heightened risk (not helped by the changeover in recent months of prime minister) of location rules being revisited and possibly changed along with the deregulation of pharmacy being touted by many as being on the cards in the next 12-24 months.
+While there have been some good wins this decade with the introduction of paid professional services, the gaining popularity of DAAs, services like text reminders for scripts and, in Australia, the AHI fee to help offset price disclosures and indexed to CPI, there is the ever present and heightened risk of location rules being revisited and possibly changed along with the deregulation of pharmacy being touted by many as being on the cards in the next 12-24 months.

 Now is the time to act.
 Have you future proofed your pharmacy business to reduce your vulnerability to these potential attackers to your sales and your profitability?

 Given how busy everyone is, for many the answer unfortunately is ‘no’.

 For many pharmacists, the biggest problem is being so stuck in the day to day and so plans to grow or to secure your business are shelved because it’s so hard to find the time to execute them.